vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 *rephād agni ḥ sakārāc ca jalatattvasya saṁbhava ḥ * //29//

-*lakārāt pṛ thivījātā tasmād viśvamayīca sā * /
+*lakārāt pṛthivījātā tasmād viśvamayīca sā * /

 The Goddess and her mantra are deemed to be made of the fi ve gross elements \(the *bhūtas* \) constituting the gross, concrete level of the cosmos.